Lake Region Takes Root

 We all have a stake in supporting the health of our community members.

 Where: The land is located on the west edge of Fergus Falls at 260 Kennedy Park Circle, just south of the Lake Region Healthcare Walk-In Clinic and west of Home Depot.
-This draft shows a preliminary drawing of how the garden may take shape with an orchard, tillable land, raised bed and container gardens, and a pergola for an education center.

 When: First phase of planting of vegetables in raised bed gardens and fruit trees in the orchard began in May of 2013.
 The entire project will be phased in over the course of approximately 3 years depending upon resources and available funding.